miguelludert/ts-cdk-graphql/README.md

 Once the basic cdk stack objects have been created, the next goals include:

+- create CLI tool (maybe different project?)
+- Dump the cdk props via CLI to a directory, that matches the overrides.
-- CDK.json management for different environments
+- CDK.json management via CLI for different environments

 ## Stack options